UrbanInstitute/covid-neighborhood-job-analysis/README.md

 The file also produces a metro area, county, and city and town name to Census code crosswalk, so that the web application can easily allow users to search by name but still pull files by unique code IDs, which is the naming convention by which they are stored.

-The file also produces a county-level simplified geographic file of the United States.

 ### produce-data-files.R

 `produce_data_files.R` creates the data files at the Census tract level using 2017 LODES data from the [Urban Institute Data Catalog](https://datacatalog.urban.org/dataset/longitudinal-employer-household-dynamics-origin-destination-employment-statistics-lodes).
 The file uses the all jobs category, and subtracts out jobs paying more than $40,000 per year to focus only on low- and moderate-income jobs.
 The file keeps only the tract ID, total number of jobs, number of jobs by industry, and jobs by race variables.
 The files are then stored in a similar way to the geographic files at the metro area, county, and city and town level, measured by tracts that have at least 1% of their population in the larger geographic boundary.

-The file also produces a county-level summary of the data.

 ### transfer-to-s3.R